angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 If you're not worried about your spells being countered, you can move the discard spell deeper into the pile.
-Ponder into Ideas Unbound and cast it to draw a discard spell, LED, and Wraith. cast the discard spell to take Stifle, and then you're free to cycle into Oracle.
+Ponder into Ideas Unbound and cast it to draw a discard spell, LED, and Wraith.
+Cast the discard spell to take Stifle, and then you're free to cycle into Oracle.

 ## Playing Through Discard